AyalaStonic/Tech--Blog/README.md

 ## Questions
 If you have any questions about the repo, you can find more of my work on my GitHub, [AyalaStonic](https://github.com/AyalaStonic/Tech--Blog).
 <br><br>

-## Contributions
-* Built with enthusiasm by Duvan Ayala Stonic.